pabaq/CarND-Traffic-Sign-Classifier/README.md

 This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
 The project resources and build instructions can be found [here][Project].

-## Traffic sign classification with CNN
+## Traffic sign classification with a CNN

 In this project we will train and validate several CNN architectures with the goal of classifying traffic sign images using the [German Traffic Sign Dataset][Dataset].